 If you previously owned an iPhone 8, iPhone 7, or an even older iPhone model, you’re used to closing applications using your device’s home button.

 Apple’s iPhone 12 series, like the company’s iPhone 14 series, iPhone 13 series, iPhone 11 series, iPhone XS, iPhone XR, and iPhone X, doesn’t have a home button which means you have to use gestures to close your applications.
 While this might feel awkward at first, it should only take you a few days to get acclimated.

 So without further ado, here’s how to close applications on the iPhone 12 mini, iPhone 12, iPhone 12 Pro, and iPhone 12 Pro Max.

 How to Close Apps on iPhone 12

-In order to close applications on the iPhone 12 series you need to pull up iOS 14’s App Switcher function on your device.
-Here’s how to do that.
+In order to close apps on the iPhone 12 series you need to pull up the App Switcher function on your device.
+Here’s how you do that.

 - While you’re on the home screen or while you’re in an app, pull up from the bottom of your iPhone 12’s screen and hold for a second and then let go once you see the App Switcher and your app cards.

 - In the App Switcher, you can scroll through the applications that are open on your iPhone 12 by swiping to the left and to the right.